offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    TODO: THIS DIAGRAM IS WRONG?
 GO TO THE PROBLEM IN 10.7, OPEN THE TEST DATASET AND INSIDE SHOULD BE A DOCUMENT.
 THAT DOCUMENT HAS A DIAGRAM OF HOW THE GRAPH SHOULD LOOK.

    TODO: continue 10.7 last step (exercise break)

+ * `{bm} CpG island/(C[p\-]?G island|C[p\-]?G site)/i` - Regions of DNA with a high frequency of cystine followed by guanine.
+The reverse conmplementing strand will have equal regions with equally high frequencies of guanine followed by cystine.

 `{bm-ignore} !!([\w\-]+?)!!/i`